HEIGE-PCloud/DoIt/README.md

 ## Getting started

-Head to this [documentation page](https://hugodoit.pages.dev/theme-documentation-basics/) for a complete guidence to get started with the DoIt theme.
+Head to this [documentation page](https://hugodoit.pages.dev/theme-documentation-basics/) for a complete guidance to get started with the DoIt theme.

 ## Migrate from LoveIt